securitybunker/databunker/API.md

 ## User Session Api

+You can use **Session API** to store and manage user sessions.
+For example sessions for Web and Mobile applications.
+You can use session token generated in your application logs instead of clear text user IP, cookies, etc... that is considerred now PII.

+Sesion generation API is flexible and you can push any data you wish to save in session.
+It can be: user ip, mobile device info, user agent, etc...

+Each session record has an expiration period.
+When the records it is expired, it is automatically deleted.

 | Resource / HTTP method       | POST (create)      | GET (read)     | PUT (update)   | DELETE (delete) |
 | ---------------------------- | ------------------ | -------------- | -------------- | --------------- |
 | /v1/session/phone/{phone}    | Create new session | Get sessions   | Error          | Error           |